kelseyde/hobbes-chess-engine-archived/README.md

 # <div align="center"> Hobbes </div>

+*** N.B.
+This project has been abandoned because, one of the first things I learned after starting to write a chess engine in Python, is that Python is slow as hell. ***

 Hobbes is a work-in-progress chess engine written in Python.

 It is the sequel to my other chess engine, [Calvin](https://github.com/kelseyde/calvin-chess-engine).